The E2040 working group will help us keep our focus and maintain our momentum as we progress towards a sustainable campus.

 - Dave Chakraborty, assistant vice president, facilities management and planning

 - Debora de Hoyos, chair of the Board of Trustees*

 - Amanda Hernandez ’18, trustee

-- Yue Hu, chair of the Advisory Committee on Environmental Sustainability, Frost Professor in Environmental Science and professor of geosciences*
+- Dan Brabander, chair of the Advisory Committee on Environmental Sustainability, Frost Professor in Environmental Science and professor of geosciences*

 - Patrick Lee, trustee